-By Deke Castleman and David Morrill
+By Deke Castleman and Sylvan Hardy

 We’re all Gary’s children.

-The Scotts are extraordinary although sometimes controversial marketers who, based on their travels and expat experiences, identified a growing trend of internationalism among the North American middle class.
+The Scotts were extraordinary although sometimes controversial marketers who, based on their travels and expat experiences, identified a growing trend of internationalism among the North American middle class.
 Gary, especially, experienced expat life in Hong Kong in the 1960s and London in the 1970s; he was a founding contributor to International Living way back in 1988.

-They’ve also sponsored real-estate tours around Ecuador and shamanic tours into the rainforest, and held import-export and learn-Spanish-in-four-days seminars (and put on health and wealth retreats at their homes in Florida and North Carolina).
+When Gary and Merri arrived in Ecuador in the mid-’90s, they knew they’d discovered an opportunity of a lifetime.
+They’ve certainly capitalized on it, not only through real-estate investments, but also through various internet-based ventures.
+They’ve also sponsored real estate tours around Ecuador and shamanic tours into the rainforest, and held import-export and learn-Spanish-in-four-days seminars (and put on health and wealth retreats at their homes in Florida and North Carolina).

-The Scotts banged the Ecuador drum for so long that by 2002 and 2003, the first wave of major media washed up on the country’s shores.
+The Scotts banged the Ecuador drum for so long that by 2002 and 2003, the first wave of major media coverage washed up on the country’s shores.